 - Police are trained to proceed immediately to the area in which shots were last heard.
 Their purpose is to stop the shooting quickly. - Responding officers will normally be in teams.
 They may be dressed in regular patrol uniforms, or they may be wearing external bulletproof vests, kevlar helmets, and other tactical equipment.
 The officers will be armed with guns.
 Regardless of how they appear, remain calm, do as the officers tell you, and do not be afraid of them. - Responding Police will have their weapons drawn and ready for use.
 They do not know exactly who the shooter/killer is and will probably point weapons at you.
 Just remain calm and follow any directions they may give you.
-You may be asked questions, patted down, and given orders to exit certain ways. - Put down anything you may be carrying and keep your hands visible at all times. - Do not point anything at Law Enforcement. - The first officers will not stop to aid injured people.
+You may be asked questions, patted down, and given orders to exit certain ways. - Put down anything you may be carrying and keep your hands visible at all times. - The first officers will not stop to aid injured people.
 Other officers and emergency medical personnel will follow to remove injured persons.
 Be prepared to have to provide first aid.
 Think outside the box.
 Tampons and feminine napkins can be used to stop blood loss.
 Shoes laces and belts can be used to secure tourniquets.
 Weighted shoes can be tied around a person's head to immobilize it.
 Remember it may be several hours until can safely move an injured person.
-The actions you take immediately to treat victims may save their life. - Keep in mind that after you have escaped to a safer location, the entire area is still a crime scene. - Police will usually not let anyone leave until the situation is fully under control and all witnesses have been identified and questioned. - Until you are released, remain where authorities designate. - Law Enforcement can take hours to clear a building, stay calm and be patient.
+The actions you take immediately to treat victims may save their life. - Keep in mind that after you have escaped to a safer location, the entire area is still a crime scene. - Police will usually not let anyone leave until the situation is fully under control and all witnesses have been identified and questioned. - Until you are released, remain where authorities designate.